mborn1/pyoptex/docs/source/customization.rst

 whole plots.

-Augmenting to a design with 3 whole plots and 3 runs per plot will augment to the following design where each empty cell will be optimized for.
+Augmenting to a design with 3 whole plots and 3 runs per plot will augment to the following design where each empty cell will be optimized.

 .. list-table:: Augmentation from 2,2 to 3,3
    :widths: 30 30 30